 Shared access: shared and delegated mailboxes

-- Shared, meaning this mailbox has no specific owner and is used by multiple employees, for example, from one department.
+A shared mailbox is a mailbox that has no specific owner and is used by multiple employees.

 Limits